Chances are you know someone who suffers from epilepsy.

 Also called seizure disorder, epilepsy is the third-most common neurological disorder.
 It affects people of any age, from newborns to the elderly.

-About 65 million people worldwide live with epilepsy, and one in 26 Americans will develop some form of the disorder during their lives.
+About 65 million people worldwide live with epilepsy, and one in 26 Americans will develop some form of the disorder.

 A progressive disease, it can be caused by a variety of issues, including serious infections, stroke, and genetic predisposition (primarily assumed when no other cause is apparent).
 In addition, children identified within the autism spectrum and seniors over 65 may be more prone to epileptic events.

-The most common symptoms are mild-to-violent seizures, an event of significantly altered brain function caused by abnormal or excessive electrical discharges from brain cells.
-Signs of the illness can include unresponsiveness and confusion, staring, wandering, and uncontrollable body movement and shaking.
+The most common symptoms are mild-to-violent seizures and significantly altered brain function caused by abnormal or excessive electrical discharges from brain cells.
+Signs of the illness can include unresponsiveness and confusion, staring, wandering, uncontrollable body movement, and shaking.

-While not all seizures indicate epilepsy, if you or a loved one has experienced some type of seizure, you should call emergency medical services right away.
+While not all seizures indicate epilepsy, if you or a loved one has experienced some type of seizure, you should call emergency medical services immediately.
 Following a seizure, patients should receive a proper examination, and if epilepsy is diagnosed, treatment should begin immediately.
-The disease is treated in several ways, beginning with various medications that can slow or minimize the regularity of seizures.
+The disease is treated in several ways, beginning with medications that can slow or minimize the regularity of seizures.

 Diagnosis and treatment